quixio/quix-samples/csharp/empty/README.md

 - **output**: {Description of the variable}

 ## Docs
-{This will contain any reference/link to additional documentation or resource available related with the code}
+{This will contain any reference/link to additional documentation or resource related with the code.}

-Check out the [SDK Docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance
+Check out the [SDK docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance.

-## How to Run
+## How to run
-Create an account on [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) to Edit or Deploy this application without a local environment setup.
+Create an account on [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) to edit or deploy this application without a local environment setup.